lafusew/pf/content/contact.md

 ## $ You can reach me there

-Traditionals and unsecures ways to connect with me:

 | Mean        | Adresse                                           |
 | :----:      |    :----:                                         |
 | Mail        | antoine.oddoz@protonmail.com                      |